JustCircleProd/Matrix/README.md

 This is my old course project, so the module will not be updated (uploaded just for my github).

 The matrix class is based on the standard list.
 Designed for creating and processing matrices.
+Author: VadimKarch (JustCircle)

                 Contains overload methods:

                     __init__(self, **kwargs)
                     __setattr__(self, attr, value)
                     __getitem__(self, row)